 Will students be invited to go on school trips to offer them new experiences?

-At present, educational visits of any kind are not possible due to the ongoing COVID-19 situation.
-Once restrictions are lifted, we will be developing and planning a number of new experiences for students to take part in.
+We will be developing and planning a number of new experiences for students to take part in.

 The school has been underperforming for a number of years; how long will it take to see improvements for our children?